-After chatting I found out that you run a website that gives independent travellers advice from practical advice to detailed trip itineraries.
-With first-hand knowledge of the places you write about I was keen to find out more about your lifestyle and how this got started.
+After chatting I found out that you run a website that gives independent travelers advice from practical advice to detailed trip itineraries.
+With first-hand knowledge of the places, you write about I was keen to find out more about your lifestyle and how this got started.

 Leaving the 9 to 5 lifestyle behind you now run this website full-time and enjoy a completely digital nomad lifestyle.

 Let’s jump straight into the questions – thanks again for your time today Sofie.